 How to buy Royal Bank stocks

 Buying RBC stocks is a straightforward process that can take as little as 15 minutes.
 All you need is some industry knowledge, sufficient funds, and a brokerage account.
-Here’s a step-by-step walkthrough of how you can buy Royal Bank stocks:
+Here’s a step-by-step walkthrough of how to buy Royal Bank stocks:

 Royal Bank has its own brokerage platform, RBC Direct Investing, where you can access a range of investment opportunities.
 The platform, however, doesn’t always suit all types of investors.